East Midlands Geological Society

 NSGGA Field Trips

 The North Staffordshire Group of the Geologists' Association are kindly offering EMGS Members the opportunity to attend their summer field trips, subject to availability of places.
-The trips and dates are:
+The trips and dates for 2026 will be advised soon.

-For details on how to book, visit the NSGGA Field Excursions Webpage.
-A pdf file summary of the geology to be visited on each trip can be downloaded HERE
+For details on NGGSA field trips and information on how to book, visit the NSGGA Field Excursions Webpage.

 Field Trip Details